Q: What address do I mail my payment to?

 CA receives ownership information monthly from the State Department of Assessments and Taxation, and it takes a period of time for the state to record property transfers.
 Once your deed is recorded and the state ownership information changes, we update our records.

-Q: Why do I have to bring in a copy of my Howard County tax bill to show my senior/ homeowner’s/veteran’s tax credit?
-I brought it in last year.
+Q: Why do I have to provide a copy of my Howard County tax bill to show my senior/ homeowner’s/veteran’s tax credit?
+I provided it last year.

 Just as you have to reapply for the Howard County tax credit each year, you must also submit that new tax credit amount to CA so that we can recalculate your annual charge.
 The information on the Howard County tax bill is used to calculate your CA-adjusted invoice amount.